caocmai/Renting-Out-Space-V2/README.md

 ### Installing

-Project code can be view by cloneing or forking then open with any IDE
+Project code can be viewed by cloneing or forking then open with any integrated development environment

-To run project, run the following in terminal
+To run project in an IDE, run the following in terminal
 ```
 python3 manage.py runserver
 ```